usdigitalresponse/covid-websites/what-info/what-info.md

 ![](https://paper-attachments.dropbox.com/s_AFB08FCF419066C006E599F7596BE2FAB19D791C3F7DE75880CBBC14F3D92746_1586557674464_image.png)

-If your state or locality has data on testing, infections, and locations with outbreaks, surface this information on your website in a clear, easy-to-read, visual manner.
+If your state or locality has data on testing, infections, and locations with outbreaks, surface this information on your website in a clear, easy-to-read, and visual manner.
 Ideally, you have some interactive graphs or visualizations that users can browse.
 For national and global data, there are many data resources that don’t require you to maintain that data yourself, so you can link to those.
 We recommend:

 - [CDC - Cases in the U.S.](https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/cases-in-us.html)
 - [CDC - Cases in the World](https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/world-map.html)
 - [Tableau COVID-19 Viz Gallery](https://public.tableau.com/en-us/s/covid-19-viz-gallery): A curation of the those impactful data visualizations about Coronavirus (COVID-19) - from Tableau, an enterprise tech company that maintains its data and info really well
 - [Coronavirus Global Cases Map](https://coronavirus.jhu.edu/map.html): ****Interactive world map of COVID-19 cases from Johns Hopkins

-**For data specific to your state/ locality that you have on your website, you may want to include:**
+**For data specific to your state/locality that you have on your website, you may want to include:**

 - How many tests have been performed
 - How many test results are pending